 But Trump, in a rapid burst of tweets early Sunday, again denounced the investigation as a “witch hunt” and repeated his denials of any collusion with Russia.

 But Chris Christie, a Republican governor close to Trump, said Sunday on ABC that “the important thing about today for the American people to know is the president is not under investigation.
+And no one has told him that he is.”

 It was not clear the New Jersey governor would know whether Trump is being investigated; he may have been referring to earlier comments by former FBI chief James Comey.